 So is that it?
 Should we shelve our beloved sea mists forever?
 Do sugar sprays actually get the same results?
 We asked some experts to clear things up.

-"Salt spray is more dry and coarse on the hair, where sugar leaves gives the hair more grip, but with a sheen," adds celeb hairstylist Sabrina Szinay.
+"Salt spray is more dry and coarse on the hair, where sugar leaves gives the hair more grip, but with a sheen," adds Sabrina Szinay.
 In other words, if these hair products were types of lipstick, salt spray would be matte and sugar spray would be more satin-y.

 "It's true what they say, that it can be too much of a good thing," cautions Bivona.
 Just like matte lipstick has a tendency to dry out our pouts, salt spray can do the same for our strands.
-That's because water molecules are attracted to salt, so any salt on our hair will pull the moisture right out.
-That's not even to mention that many texturizing sprays are also formulated with alcohol, which is majorly drying and can even fade your color.
+That's because water molecules are attracted to salt, so any salt on our hair may pull the moisture right out.
+That's not even to mention that many texturizing sprays are also formulated with alcohol, which is majorly drying and might even fade your color.

 No need to give up your beachy waves!
 Just shop wisely and try to pick formulas with minimal alcohol and lots of hair-fortifying ingredients, like oils and plant proteins.
 Consider limiting your spritzing to a few times a week, rather than every day, and give your hair a little extra TLC in general.
 "After you use a sea salt spray, thoroughly shampoo and condition hair," advises Bivona.
 "I also love to add a lightweight oil such as coconut or camellia oil to wet hair to help along the hydrating and healing process.
 Olive oil works great for extra dehydrated hair."